What is Energy Benchmarking?

 - Manage, track, and compare water use – EPA’s Portfolio Manager benchmarking tool allows you to track both energy and water use for each municipal building.

 - Manage, track, and compare waste generated– EPA’s Portfolio Manager benchmarking tool allows you to track waste generated for each municipal building.

 ISE Interns and Benchmarking

 At ISE, our student interns gain experience with benchmarking by analyzing energy data from schools, colleges, universities and state buildings.
-They learn how to check data for errors, interpret what it means for that particular building and upload it into Portfolio Manager.
-Benchmarking helps to create a picture of what is happening in a particular building that is then verified through a building energy walkthrough and applied to the actual mechanical systems, structure and operation of the building.
+They learn how to check data for errors, interpret what it means for that particular building, and upload it into Portfolio Manager.
+Benchmarking helps to create a picture of what is happening in a particular building that is then verified through a building energy walkthrough and applied to the actual mechanical systems, structure, and operation of the building.

 Benchmarking and Energy Savings

 ISE has benchmarked over 900 buildings in Connecticut.
 Our experience with both benchmarking and building walkthroughs has helped many schools, colleges, universities, municipalities and state buildings to reduce their energy consumption and save money.
-After helping our clients understand their energy use profiles and identifying energy savings opportunities, we connect them with the many state energy efficiency incentive programs to implement actions and achieve energy reductions.
+After helping our clients understand their energy use profile and identifying energy savings opportunities, we connect them with the many state energy efficiency incentive programs to implement actions and achieve energy reductions.
 Contact us for assistance.

 Small Business Energy Advantage Program

 Energy Opportunities Program